An isovariant Elmendorf's theorem: Introduction

 The right adjoint is the functor taking a $G$-space $X$ to the diagram $X^{(-)}:\mathcal{O}_G^{op} \to \mathsf{Top}$ which sends $G/H \mapsto X^H\cong\emap(G/H,X)$.
 The left adjoint is evaluation of the diagram at the orbit $G/e$.
 The projective model structure on the category of $\mathcal{O}_G$-diagrams is briefly described in section \ref{elmsection}, but more details can be found in \cite{piacenza}.

 In the category $\itop$ of $G$-spaces with isovariant maps, the morphisms induce maps on the stratification of the spaces by isotropy group.
 To capture this extra structure, the replacement of the orbit category will have as objects chains of subgroups of $G$.
-We call this category the \emph{link orbit category}, $\mathcal{L}_G$.
-Since isovariant maps preserve stratification by isotropy, the morphisms in the link orbit category preserve chains of subgroups, but they are also labeled with an element of the group $G$ which ensures equivariance.
+We call this category the \emph{link orbit category}, $\mathcal{L}_G$ (see Definition 1.1).
+Since isovariant maps preserve stratification by isotropy, the morphisms in the link orbit category preserve chains of subgroups and induce equivariant maps on the corresponding orbits.

 For each chain $H_0< \cdots< H_n$ of subgroups of the finite group $G$, we define a \emph{linking simplex} $\Delta_G^{H_1< \cdots < H_n}$ as a quotient of $G \times \Delta^n$ manifesting the subgroups $H_i$ as isotropy groups.
 We show $\Delta_G^\bullet$ defines a functor from the link orbit category to $\itop$.
 The linking simplices fit into a family of adjunctions between the categories of spaces $\topp$ and isovariant $G$-spaces $\itop$.